elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To see the DOM node class name, we recall that an object usually has the constructor property.
-It references the class constructor and constructor.name is its name, or we can toString it.
-We also can use instanceof to check the inheritance, which returns a Boolean value.
+It references the class constructor and node.constructor.name is its name, or we can toString it.
+We can also use instanceof to check the inheritance, which returns a Boolean value.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />